CliMA/Oceananigans.jl/docs/src/model_setup/callbacks.md

 ```
 Here there is no forcing, but due to the callback the velocity is increased.
 >This is a redundant example and here for illustration only, it could be implemented better with a simple forcing function.

+## Functions

+Callback functions can only take one or two parameters `sim` - a simulation, or `model` for state callbacks, and optionally may also accept a NamedTuple of parameters.

 ## Scheduling